 The New Testament offers evidence that, even if Peter had somehow made it to Rome, he did not stay long in the city before he died.
 The apostle Paul wrote the book of Romans in the winter of 57 A.D.
 The book does not mention him at all, which would be an incredible oversight if he had lived in and evangelized the city.

 More importantly, Paul told believers in Rome, in the book of Romans, that his policy was to evangelize in places (like where they lived) where NO ONE had previously carried out such efforts (Romans 15:20, see also 2Corinthians 10:15 - 16).
 It is almost certain that Peter did not visit or preach in the city prior to 57 A.D.

 Paul, at the end of his fourth missionary journey, lived in Rome from 61 to 63 A.D.
 During his time in the city, he wrote the books of Ephesians, Philippians, Colossians, and Philemon.
-Again, he makes no mention of Peter, which would be a glaring omission if he were also a prisoner in Rome.
+Again, he makes no mention of Peter, which would be a glaring omission if he were also a prisoner in the famed city.
 Although this is not conclusive proof, it suggests Simon did not preach or live in the city before 63 A.D.

 Some believe that Peter wrote his first epistle from Rome (written between 64 and 65 A.D.).
 This belief is based on the argument that he used symbolic language to refer to the eternal city and not to the literal city of Babylon (1Peter 5:13).
 Part of the argument in rejecting his referral to the literal city is the belief that there would be no reason for him to go there.
 In-depth research, however, shows otherwise!
 Parthians (from Babylon) were among the many Jews in Jerusalem, on Pentecost in 30 A.D., who heard the gospel preached (Acts 2:9).